-Prior to joining EMSI, Billy spent almost a decade with Oak Ridge Associated Universities (ORAU)/Oak Ridge Institute for Science and Education (ORISE) as a Senior Operations Planner.
-ORISE is a U.S. Department of Energy institute focusing on scientific initiatives to research health risks from occupational hazards, assess environmental cleanup, respond to radiation medical emergencies, support national security and emergency preparedness, and educate the next generation of scientists.
-In this capacity, Billy managed the preparedness and incident management projects for the Department of Energy/National Nuclear Security Administration’s (DOE/NNSA) Office of Emergency Response, including training development and delivery, exercise support, policy and procedures development, and response issues.
-As the subject matter expert on all issues related to incident management, Billy coordinated ICS and incident management training, as well as providing key oversight of response curriculum and job aid development.
-Well versed in the Homeland Security Exercise and Evaluation Program (HSEEP), he designed realistic exercises that evaluated NIMS principles, such as command and management (ICS and MACS), to improve DOE/NNSA responses.
+Prior to joining EMSI, Billy spent almost a decade with Oak Ridge Associated Universities (ORAU)/Oak Ridge Institute for Science and Education (ORISE) as a Senior Operations Planner where he managed preparedness and incident management projects for the Department of Energy/National Nuclear Security Administration’s (DOE/NNSA).
+This included training development and delivery, exercise support, policy and procedures development, and response.
+As the subject matter expert on all issues related to incident management, Billy coordinated ICS and incident management training.
+Well versed in the Homeland Security Exercise and Evaluation Program (HSEEP), he designed realistic exercises that evaluated NIMS principles, such as command and management (ICS and MACS), to improve DOE/NNSA responses, while responding to real-world incidents and special events with DOE/NNSA.

-Prior to his work with DOE/NNSA, Billy worked at the Federal Emergency Management Agency (FEMA) National Incident Management System (NIMS) Integration Center during the initial roll of out NIMS.
-An integral part of the NIMS Integration Center, Billy assisted in the national implementation of NIMS, advising local, state, federal, tribal, private sector, and non-governmental stakeholders on NIMS adoption and implementation.
+Preceding his work with DOE/NNSA, Billy worked at the Federal Emergency Management Agency (FEMA) National Integration Center (NIC) during the initial roll of out of National Incident Management System (NIMS).
+An integral part of the NIC, Billy assisted in the national implementation of NIMS, advising local, state, federal, tribal, private sector, and non-governmental stakeholders on NIMS adoption and implementation.

 Billy holds a Masters of Public Policy from George Mason University and a Bachelors of Arts (dual majors of Public Policy and Economics) from Hamilton College.
-He is a certified NFPA Fire Instructor II, NIMS/ICS instructor for ICS-100-400, and a HSEEP instructor.
+He is a certified NFPA Fire Instructor II, NIMS/ICS instructor, and a HSEEP instructor.
 He also holds ICS qualifications as a Resources Unit Leader and Situation Unit Leader.
-Recognized as a subject matter expert on radiological incidents and complex incident management, Billy is a frequent presenter on incident management topics.